spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 # Part 2: Configure DNS for the OIDC Discovery IP Address

 As part of this tutorial, you will need to register a public DNS record that will resolve to the public IP address of your Kubernetes cluster.
-This will require you or an administrator to have registered a domain name (e.g. yutani.com) with a domain name registrar, have configured its name server to point to a DNS service, and to be able to create an A record for a new subdomain (e.g. oidc-discovery.yutani.com) in that DNS service.
+This will require you or an administrator to have registered a domain name (e.g. yutani.com) with a domain name registrar, have configured its name server to point to a DNS service, and have the ability to create an A record for a new subdomain (e.g. oidc-discovery.yutani.com) in that DNS service.
 If you don't have a registered domain name or access to a DNS service, services like Google Domains can help you set one up for a fee.

 In this tutorial, the subdomain that you create will provide an endpoint to the discovery document specified by the OIDC protocol.
 AWS will query this endpoint as part of the authentication handshake between AWS and SPIRE.